css art

 Styling the elephant trunk:

-The elephant i saw at the zoo had a very big trunk.
-Here, we set the height of the elephant trunk to 150px.
-The blue-gray color blends into the head.
+The trunk of the elephant i saw in the zoo was big, so here we set the height to 150px.
+The gray color blends into the head.
 The bottom edge will be curved using a border radius so that the trunk looks natural.
 We only used animation on the trunk.

 .trunk {